Your chance to win a bottle of Oxford gin

 - By entering the competition, entrants agree to grant the University of Oxford permission to publish the name and college and year of matriculation of the winner(s).

-The September winner is Mr Justin Wilson (Brasenose, 2000, Biochemistry) - congratulations and don't drink it all at once.
+The September winner is Mr Justin Wilson (Brasenose, 2000, Biochemistry).